DETAILED ACTION

 Chu et al. teaches that avenanthramides are known to have antioxidant, anti-inflammatory and anti-atherosclerotic properties (paragraph 4), and a sufficient amount of avenanthramide must be taken in order to benefit human health, where it has been shown that oral ingestion of 60-120 mg avenanthramides results in maximum total plasma avenanthramide concentrations of 168-560 nM (paragraph 5).

-It would have been obvious to one of ordinary skill in the art at the time of the invention to form a consumable product including the malted dehulled oats of Rege in sufficient amounts to increase antisecretory protein and/or fragments thereof in a subject’s blood to at least about 1 unit/ml since avenanthramides are understood to provide health benefits in sufficient quantities, and therefore to provide enough avenanthramides to affect the consuming individual’s health, since there is no evidence of criticality or unexpected results associated with the claimed features, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as flavor, texture, nutritional profile, characteristics of the consumer, avenanthramide potency and desired effect.
+It would have been obvious to one of ordinary skill in the art at the time of the invention to form a consumable product including the malted dehulled oats of Rege in sufficient amounts to increase antisecretory protein and/or fragments thereof in a subject’s blood to at least about 1 unit/ml since avenanthramides are understood to provide health benefits in sufficient quantities, and therefore to provide enough avenanthramides to affect the consuming individual’s health, since the evidence of record does not indicate criticality of the claimed features and ranges, and since the claimed values would have been used during the course of routine experimentation and optimization procedures due to factors such as flavor, texture, nutritional profile, characteristics of the consumer, avenanthramide potency and desired effect.

 Regarding claim 10, the claim is interpreted to recite alternative forms of the consumable product.
 For the sake of examination, the alternative “a food” is chosen.
 Rege teaches using the malted germinated dehulled oats is used in foods as stated for claim 9.